akahige/react-chronos-picker/README.md

 - `currentDay`: Represents the day of the month for the current day being rendered as a Chronos object.

-- `filtredEvents`: Represents an array of events specific to the current day.

 - `isEnabled`: A boolean indicating whether the day can be selected.

 - `isDateRange`: A boolean indicating whether the date picker is in range selection mode.